Mania Musical in Spanish Class

 - You can mix up what you do each round if you want.
 Ex.
 Round 1 listen to just the audio, Round 2 watch the video, Round 3 chat, round 4 FSW chat/dance/learn about the artist.

+Are you looking for March Madness Spanish songs in 2025?
 Want the newest Mis Clases Locas Music Bracket resources?
 Here they are! (with the new option to get them from TPT or the Mis Clases Locas Website Shop).
+The newest Music March Madness Brackets in Spanish.

 How to make a March Music Bracket Bulletin Board